DaveSkender/Stock.Indicators/src/_common/ObsoleteV3.md

 # v3 migration guide

-We've discontinued all bridge features for v1 backwards compatiblity.
+We've discontinued all bridge features for v1 backwards compatibility.
 Correct all Warnings from this library before migrating from v2 to v3.
 If you are still using v1, migrate to v2 first, to ease the transition to v3.